Refractive Error

 - Astigmatism is associated with Down syndrome, craniofacial abnormalities, and albinism.

-- The three most important determinants of refractive error include the cornea, lens, and axial length of the eye.
-The cornea and lens bend light to meet the retina in order to create a sharply focused image.
-The optical power of the cornea and lens must match the actual eye length (distance from cornea to retina).
-If the cornea and lens do not bend light to hit the retina, there is a refractive error and can blur the vision.
+- The three most important determinants of refractive error are the cornea, lens, and axial length of the eye.
+The cornea and lens bend light in order to create a sharply focused image on the retina.
+If the light does not focus on the retina, there is a refractive error (see Appendix IV, Figure 1).

 - Small amounts of hyperopia are normal for children.
-With small hyperopic errors, a child’s eye can easily bring objects into clear focus by adjusting the shape of the lens (accommodation).
-These children have no problems seeing at far or near distances.
+In children with hyperopia, their eyes can easily bring objects into clear focus by adjusting the shape of the lens (accommodating).

-- With larger amounts of hyperopia (>+3.50 diopters), a child’s vision may be blurred at distance and near because accommodation may be limited or cause esotropia (see “Strabismus”).
+- With larger amounts of hyperopia (>3.50 diopters), a child’s vision may be blurred at distance and near because accommodation may be limited.
+Large amounts of hyperopia can also cause esotropia (see “Strabismus”).

-- The refractive components evolve as the eye develops over childhood.
-The cornea, lens, and eye length should simultaneously develop to lead to emmetropia.
-Factors determining the normal and abnormal growth of eye are not completely understood.
+- During childhood, the cornea, lens, and axial length should develop in concert to lead to emmetropia.
+Factors determining the normal and abnormal growth of the eye are not completely understood.

-- There are likely genetic and environmental factors determining the growth of the eye.
-There may be an association with increased level of education and increased incidence of myopia.
-Epidemiologic data suggest that increased amount of time spent outdoors protects against the development of myopia.
+- There are genetic and environmental factors that influence the growth of the eye.
+Epidemiologic data indicate that increased amount of time spent outdoors protects against the development of myopia.

 Refractive errors are frequently associated with other ocular conditions.